shanemileham/levelupmylife/index.md

 excerpt: "A curated list of the best tools in the world to succeed and be happy"
 ---

+## _Psst..._ This is just Phase 1
+Be the first to know what's coming next.
+I promise it's good ;)
+{% include components/mailchimp-subscribe-horizontal.html %}

+---

 {% include_relative README.md %}

 ## Book Notes